cyverse-vice/jupyterlab-pytorch/README.md

 # jupyterlab-pytorch

 :exclamation: Need to build torch using GPU :exclamation:

 :exclamation: Update: requires NVIDIA GPU + changing the Docker runtime.
 See https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime :exclamation:

+:exclamation: The build requires quite a lot of space.
+It is recommended to build on a NVIDIA capable computer with more than 60GB of space.
+If working on a VM, please see https://evodify.com/change-docker-storage-location/ so that you can build on a larger volume than the base :exclamation:

 :pencil: Note: currently, the GitHub Action will not generate the container -- it is too big (~10.6GB) for the Action VMs.
 To build GPU support, requires Docker to be built with GPU